akeyless-community/akeyless-custom-server-kustomize-patches/example-scripts/legacy-azure-key-vault-svc-principal-rotation/README.md

 This example shows how to rotate a service principal secret and store them inside Azure Key Vault.
 This method is designed to show how you can use Akeyless to rotate secrets in a legacy process and then work the organization towards migrating to dynamic secrets.

+The same custom server webhook can be used by multiple custom rotated secrets to rotate different secrets and you can scale horizontally to rotate secrets in parallel.

 ## Legacy Process

 Azure Service principal secrets often suffer from replication lag.
 A legacy process was devised to rotate the service principal secret for two Azure service principals in a way that was not disruptive to the service similar to "blue/green" deployments.
 The legacy process is as follows: